-Railsponsible: In 2015, Bombardier Transportation, along with key customers and suppliers, founded Railsponsible, an initiative to drive the continuous improvement of sustainability practices within the railway industry supply chain.
-The initiative aims to support best practice sharing and capacity building among suppliers and to promote transparent reporting.
-As its first action, in March 2015, Railsponsible launched a common supplier assessment on the EcoVadis platform, allowing suppliers to complete a single form to report on sustainability practices to all Railsponsible members.
+In 2015, Bombardier Transportation, along with key customers and suppliers, founded Railsponsible, an initiative to drive the continuous improvement of sustainability practices within the railway industry supply chain.
+This initiative aims to support best practice sharing and capacity building among suppliers and to promote transparent reporting.
+As its first action, Railsponsible launched a common supplier assessment on the EcoVadis platform, allowing suppliers to complete a single form to report on sustainability practices to all Railsponsible members.
 We’re happy to report that industry involvement in Railsponsible continues to increase.
 As of September 2017, 692 railway industry suppliers agreed to take the EcoVadis assessment and share their results with all Railsponsible members—that’s 200 more companies compared to the beginning of the year.

 Bombardier is proud to be a founding member of this important initiative and to work with our peers and suppliers to strengthen industry-wide efforts to enhance sustainable business practices.

-Upholding the highest ethical integrity and leadership standards is vital to our current and future success.
+Upholding the highest ethical integrity and leadership standards is vital to our success.
 Our Code of Ethics and Business Conduct sets clear standards of behaviour that our employees and board members are expected to follow.
-In 2016, the Ethics and Compliance office received approximately 120 allegation reports.
-We have established new oversight and course catalogues for 2017 to enhance our ethics and compliance training for all employees, including e-learning and in-person trainings that cover topics such as harassment, conflict of interest, fraud, corruption, gifts, entertainment and sales ethics.
+In 2017, we continued to deploy enhanced ethics and compliance training for all our employees, including e-learning and in-person training.
+We also gave targeted training on harassment, anti-corruption and our Code to managers and directors.

 Anti-corruption and Anti-bribery

-Bombardier has a zero-tolerance policy regarding corruption.
+Bombardier has a zero-tolerance policy on corruption.
 As a global company, we inevitably encounter corruption and bribery risks in certain regions.
-We are aware of these risks and have implemented processes and support for employees to know how to react in these situations.
+We’re aware of these risks and we’ve implemented processes and support for employees so they know how to react in these situations.